3DEngelen/k2_pro-improvements/README.md

 ## Donations

-Donations are definitely _not required_, they are appreciated.
-If you'd like to donate you can do so [here for Jamin](https://ko-fi.com/jamincollins).
+Donations are definitely _not required_, however they are always appreciated.
+If you'd like to donate you can do so [here](https://ko-fi.com/campbellfabrications)

+# Latest Added Features:
+## Webcam-FPS 17-10-25
+The stock chamber camera is set to 15fps. `v4l2-ctl --list-formats-ext -d /dev/v4l/by-id/main-video0` reports 30fps as available.
+Lets get that framerate.

+## Moonraker Wheels & pip
+Added `--prefer-binary` to `features/moonraker.sh`

 ## Features